-All nonprofits with $100K in annual contributions or over $250K in assets are required to file an IRS Form 990.
-The Form 990 is publicly available and can be found on the organization's page or on nonprofit databases such as GuideStar.
-(Note that the database is not comprehensive.)
-For more on the cost of nonprofit overhead, including expectations about staff salaries, see our resource on "Cost of Capital."
+All nonprofits with gross receipts above $50,000 are required to file an IRS Form 990 (or 990-EZ).
+The Form 990 is publicly available and may be found on the organization's page or on nonprofit databases such as GuideStar.
+(Note that the database may not be comprehensive.)

-A Form 990 can help you answer questions such as: "How much income did the filer receive and from what sources?" and "Who are the filer's board members?"
-For a guide to reading a Form 990 from a funder's perspective, see "How to Read the IRS Form 990 & Find Out What It Means."
+A Form 990 can help you answer questions such as: “How much income did the filer receive and from what sources?” and “Who are the filer's board members?”
+For a guide to reading a Form 990, see “Highlights of IRS Form 990.”

-The financial audit can be considered a “triage tool” that will help you to assess the organization’s financial security based on its cash situation.
-The financial audit includes footnotes prepared by the auditor to help the reader interpret the balance sheet, income statement, and cash flow statement.
-The footnotes pertain to significant accounting policies and often help to explain issues such as in-kind donations, the relative liquidity of assets, etc. (For example, a food bank may appear to have $3.5 million in revenue, when $3 million of that consists of in-kind food donations that cannot be used to support the organization’s infrastructure.)
+The financial audit is a tool that will help you to assess the organization’s financial security based on its financial statements, and policies and procedures.
+The financial audit includes footnotes prepared by the auditor to help you interpret the balance sheet, income statement, and cash flow statement.
+The footnotes pertain to significant accounting policies and often help to explain issues such as in-kind donations, the relative liquidity of assets, etc. For example, a food bank may appear to have $3.5 million in revenue, when $3 million of that consists of in-kind food donations that cannot be used to support the organization’s payroll and facilities.

 - “Deficiency” generally indicates that the organization has made minor mistakes in its financial processes.
 These comments signal areas for improvement or issues where the auditor has identified potential for error, even if no errors have occurred yet.

 - “Significant deficiency” generally indicates that the organization has made more serious errors or has received more than one comment.
 It is important to note that the auditor has the right to increase all “deficiency” ratings to “significant deficiency” if the organization receives more than one comment of any kind.
-By asking neutral questions of the organization, try to understand if the comments add up to a larger issue with the organization, or if they note problems that are not related to each other.
+By asking respectful questions of the organization, try to understand if the comments add up to a larger issue with the organization, or if they note problems that are not related to one another.

 - “Material weakness” generally indicates that the organization lacks financial capabilities.
 These comments are sometimes noted if an organization has to issue a restatement for an accounting error made in a previous year.
 A “material weakness” is a significant problem and it would be worth engaging the organization in an extensive discussion.

-Note that it may be helpful to request management letters over several years in order to evaluate whether the organization struggles with the same issues year after year.
+Note that it may be helpful to request management letters over several years in order to evaluate whether the organization has taken steps to address past deficiencies.